 Our treatment program at Plexus

 We believe in adopting an all-inclusive approach to maximize independence in daily activities and improve the quality of life for our patients with Cerebral Palsy.
-Under the guided supervision of Dr Na’eem Sadiq, we provide the most advanced Stem Cell Therapy for treating Cerebral Palsy.
-Our team of specialists administers autologous mesenchymal stem cells that are extracted from the patient’s bone marrow.
+Under the guided supervision of Dr Na’eem Sadiq, we provide the most advanced Cell Therapy for treating Cerebral Palsy.
+Our team of specialists administers autologous mesenchymal cells that are extracted from the patient’s bone marrow.

 We also provide a customized intensive rehabilitation program for Cerebral Palsy that includes Occupational Therapy, Physiotherapy, and Speech and Language Therapy.